-In addition, LIC and Lemonade Insurance agreed to the terms of a Property Per Risk Excess of Loss Reinsurance Contract with a panel of reinsurance companies (the "PPR Contract"), and LIC agreed to the terms of an Automatic Facultative Property Per Risk Excess of Loss Reinsurance Contract with Arch Re (the "Automatic Facultative PPR Contract"), each effective from July 1, 2023 until June 30, 2024.
+LIC and LINV entered into a Property Per Risk Excess of Loss Reinsurance Contract with a panel of reinsurance companies (the "PPR Contract"), and LIC entered into an Automatic Facultative Property Per Risk Excess of Loss Reinsurance Contract with Arch Re (the "Automatic Facultative PPR Contract"), each effective from July 1, 2023 until June 30, 2024.
 Under the PPR Contract, claims in excess of \$750,000 are 100% ceded up to a maximum recovery of \$2,250,000, subject to certain limitations.
-Under the Automatic Facultative PPR Contract, claims in excess of \$3,000,000 are 100% ceded with a potential recovery of at least \$10,000,000, subject to certain limitations.
+The PPR Contract was renewed at similar terms effective July 1, 2024 through June 30, 2025.
+The Automatic Facultative PPR Contract, in which claims in excess of \$3,000,000 are 100% ceded with a potential recovery of at least \$10,000,000, subject to certain limitations, expired on June 30, 2024, and was not renewed.

-We also purchased an Excess of Loss ("XOL") Reinsurance Contract through a captive in Bermuda to cover catastrophe risk over the initial \$50,000,000 limit for each loss occurrence, which is further subject to a limit of \$80,000,000 for each loss occurrence and in aggregate, primarily on property and auto business underwritten by LIC.
-This XOL reinsurance contract became effective July 1, 2023 and will expire on June 30, 2024.
-We are also exposed to some risks from MIC ceded through the Quota Share ("QS") Reinsurance Contract which is retained in a captive subsidiary, Lemonade Re SPC in the Cayman Islands.
-This QS reinsurance contract became effective July 1, 2023 and shall remain in force for an indefinite period until terminated by either party.
-Through our captives, we are exposed to the risk of natural catastrophe events and other covered risks under the reinsurance agreements from assumed risks from policies underwritten by both LIC and MIC.
+We also entered into an Excess of Loss Reinsurance Contract (the "XOL reinsurance contract") through a captive in Bermuda in which we have a variable interest, primarily to cover catastrophe risk over the initial \$50,000,000 limit for each loss occurrence, and further subject to a limit of \$80,000,000 for each loss occurrence and in aggregate, primarily on property and car business underwritten by LIC.
+This XOL reinsurance contract became effective July 1, 2023 and expired on June 30, 2024.
+We have renewed the XOL reinsurance contract effective July 1, 2024 and will expire on June 30, 2025, at similar terms and is expanded to include risks written by MIC.